Updated on May 21st, 2020 by Bob Ciura

-You can download the entire list of dividend stocks in the consumer cyclical sector (along with important financial metrics like dividend yields and payout ratios) by clicking on the link below:
+You can download an Excel spreadsheet of all 66 Dividend Aristocrats (with important financial metrics such as dividend yields, P/E ratios, and dividend payout ratios) by clicking the link below:

-That said, casinos are not without a fair amount of risk.
+Casinos are not without a fair amount of risk.
 Casinos are highly vulnerable to recessions, as consumers typically cut back heavily on gaming when the economy enters a downturn.
 The four major casino stocks saw their earnings collapse during the Great Recession.
+A similar impact has taken place to start 2020 due to the coronavirus crisis, which caused nationwide lockdowns and has battered the casino industry.

 We have analyzed the major casino stocks in the Sure Analysis Research Database, which ranks stocks based upon the combination of their dividend yield, earnings-per-share growth potential and valuation to compute expected total returns.
 In this article, we will compare the expected 5-year total annual returns of the four major casino stocks.